Lexapro by Ray Sahelian, M.D. Escitalopram

 Lexapro maintenance treatment

-July of 2006 - shares of Forest Laboratories Inc. surged after a U.S. court upheld a key patent for its blockbuster anti-depressant Lexapro.
+2006 - Shares of Forest Laboratories Inc. surged after a U.S. court upheld a key patent for its blockbuster anti-depressant Lexapro.
 Analysts said Forest's victory over generic drug maker Teva Pharmaceutical Industries Ltd., wiped away a major cloud hanging over the stock.

 Escitalopram (brand names Lexapro, Cipralex, Sipralexa and Seroplex) is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
 Escitalpram is approved for the treatment of major depressive disorder and generalized anxiety disorder.